 - Off with His Head!: How Tyrion kills him.

-- Killed Off for Real: During End Times Ariel was poisoned by a shard of true ice, formed in the world before the coming of Chaos, inserted into the Oak of Ages by her own daughter Lileath.
+- Killed Off for Real: Ariel is poisoned by a shard of true ice, formed in the world before the coming of Chaos, inserted into the Oak of Ages by her own daughter Lileath.

 - Turns Red: After Coeddil is killed by Durthu, she and the remaining Chaos forest spirits are sent into a rage and fling themselves at Alarielle.